MoonPoet/xaprb-src/content/blog/2016/queueing-knee-slope.md

 {{< math >}}m=1{{< /math >}}.

-I'd conclude this section by saying that I think this isn't the right direction to take this discussion; the "knee" is supposed to be a kind of rule of thumb.
+I'd conclude this section by saying that I think this isn't the right direction to take this discussion; the "knee" is supposed to be a kind of Guideline.
 It's the point above which performance becomes "bad" by some definition.
 Clearly, "performance is bad above utilization of 0" isn't useful.